Amazon launches S3 Object Lambda to transform data across applications

 Apps in the cloud each have their own requirements and sometimes need a different view of data in a dataset.
 For example, an ecommerce database might include personally identifiable information that isn’t required when the data is processed for analytics.
 On the other side, if the ecommerce dataset is used for a marketing campaign, it might need to be enriched with additional details like information from a customer loyalty database.

-To address this modality challenge, Amazon today launch S3 Object Lambda, a new capability that allows developers to add their own code to process data retrieved from Amazon Web Services (AWS) Simple Storage Service (S3) before returning it to an app.
+To address this modality challenge, Amazon today launched S3 Object Lambda, a new capability that allows developers to add their own code to process data retrieved from Amazon Web Services (AWS) Simple Storage Service (S3) before returning it to an app.
 Amazon says that S3 Object Lambda works with existing apps, leveraging AWS Lambda functions to automatically transform data as it’s being retrieved from an S3 bucket.

 Prior to the rollout of S3 Object Lambda, AWS offered two primary ways to provide different views of data to multiple applications.
 Enterprises could create, store, and maintain additional derivative copies of the data, so that each app had its own custom dataset tailored to its needs.
 Alternatively, they could build and manage infrastructure as a proxy layer in front of S3 to intercept and process data as it was requested.